dqminh/ViKiWidget/README.md

 * `uri`: link to the video on ViKi website
 * `thumbnails`: list of URIs for the video's thumbnail sizes

 The following is a sample XML response for GET videos.
-Notice that we are returning all thumbnail sizes because the `thumbnail_size` parameters are not specified
+Notice that we are returning all thumbnail sizes because the `thumbnail_size` parameter is not specified.

 ```xml
 GET http://www.viki.com/videos.xml